The Big Comparison #3: Testing Café Coton shirts, TM Lewin, Charles Tyrwhitt

 • Symmetry of the collar and cuffs: nothing to report!

-• Armhole alignment: everything is fine.
+• Armhole alignment: all good.

 Details